phillbaker/game-of-life-js/README.md

 This is a pairing exercise so your interviewee is your pair - treat them as such.
 Ask questions.
 Bounce ideas off of them, etc.

+After NPM installing, the tests can be run using `node test.js`.

 ## Inspiration

 Based on @daveworth's excellent [Game Of Life Pairing](https://github.com/daveworth/game_of_life_pairing).